Crewkerne: Religious sites

+Media

+Local news and television programmes are provided by BBC West in Bristol or South West from Plymouth and ITV West Country.
+Television signals are received from either the Mendip transmitter (West)or Stockland Hill transmitter (South West) and local relay transmitters.

+Crewkerne's local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 97.1 FM, Greatest Hits Radio South West on 105.6 FM, and Radio Ninesprings, a community based station that broadcast on 104.5 FM.

+The Chard and Ilminster News is the local newspaper that serves the town.

 Sport

-The Crewkerne Aqua Centre also provides swimming pool and fitness gym facilities to the town, located on the grounds next to Henhayes Park, which used to be the Grammar Schools Playing fields.
-St. Martins School retained the use of the playing fields until the junior section was closed in 2003, as regular sports days were a tradition dating back to the Grammar school era in the town.
-A further sports centre is situated on the Wadham School campus.
-Crewkerne Cricket Club play in the Somerset Cricket League whilst Crewkerne Rangers F.C. play in the Perry Street and District League.
-With Crewkerne ladies football club playing in the Somerset Women's County league.
-There are also 2 Lawn Bowls clubs in the town.
+The Crewkerne Aqua Centre provides swimming pool and fitness gym facilities to the town, on the grounds next to Henhayes Park, which used to be the Grammar school's playing fields.
+St. Martins School retained the use of the playing fields until the junior section was closed in 2003, as regular sports days were a tradition dating back to the grammar school era in the town.
+A further sports centre is on the Wadham School campus.
+Crewkerne Cricket Club play in the Somerset Cricket League whilst Crewkerne Rangers F.C. play in the Perry Street and District League, and Crewkerne ladies football club play in the Somerset Women's County league.
+There are also two lawn bowls clubs in the town.

 Notable residents

-Thomas Coryat a traveller and writer of the late Elizabethan and early Jacobean age was born in Crewkerne around 1577.
+Thomas Coryat, a traveller and writer of the late Elizabethan and early Jacobean age was born in Crewkerne around 1577.
 Mathematician John Caswell was also born here.
-A later traveller Colonel Joshua Fry was born in the town in 1699 before becoming a surveyor, adventurer, mapmaker, soldier, and member of the House of Burgesses, the legislature of the colony of Virginia.
+A later traveller, Colonel Joshua Fry, was born in the town in 1699 before becoming a surveyor, adventurer, mapmaker, soldier, and member of the House of Burgesses, the legislature of the colony of Virginia.
 Another Englishman from Crewkerne who emigrated to the American Colonies was William Phelps who was born around 1599 and became one of the founders of both Dorchester, Massachusetts and Windsor, Connecticut, foreman of the first grand jury in New England, served most of his life in early colonial government, and played a key role in establishing the first democratic town government in the American colonies.
-Ralph Reader an actor, theatrical producer and songwriter, best known for staging the original Gang Show, a Variety show for members of the Scouting Movement, was born in Crewkerne in 1903.
+Ralph Reader, an actor, theatrical producer and songwriter, best known for staging the original Gang Show, a variety show for members of the scouting movement, was born in Crewkerne in 1903.
 The cricketer Michael Barnwell was born in the town in 1943.